ikotome/ikotome/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning about Python and C#.
+- 🌱 I’m currently learning about Python and Rails.
 - 👯 I’m looking to collaborate on anything.
 - 🤔 I’m looking for help with improving technical skills.
 - 📫 How to reach me: contact to my X : @koto_0728.